The basics of novated leasing

 Can I novate more than one car?

 Yes, you can.
-As long as you are able to service the finance, you can do multiple novated leases.
+As long as you are able to afford the payments to service the finance, you can do multiple novated leases.

 How do I choose which car to novate?

-Once you're up to speed on the ins and out of novated leasing and the benefits it brings, it’s time to look at how to choose the right car.
+Once you're up to speed on the ins and outs of novated leasing its benefits it’s time to choose the right car.

-EVs have really taken off in Australia with plenty of drivers seeing the benefits of driving a car that’s quieter, comfortable to drive and costs a lot less to fill up without having to go to a petrol station and pay the high fuel prices.
+EVs are increasingly popular in Australia, with plenty of drivers seeing the benefits of driving a car that’s quieter, comfortable to drive and costs a lot less to fill up without having to go to a petrol station and pay high fuel prices.

 What car running costs can I include in my novated lease?